simov/grant/README.md

 ## Callback: Data

-By default the response data is returned in your `callback` route or absolute URL encoded as querystring.
+By default the response data will be returned in your `callback` route or absolute URL encoded as querystring.

-Depending on the [`transport`](#callback-transport) being used the response data can also be returned in the `session` or in the `state` object.
+Depending on the [`transport`](#callback-transport) being used the response data can be returned in the `session` or in the `state` object instead.

-The amount of the returned data can also be controlled using the [`response`](#callback-response) option.
+The amount of the returned data can be controlled through the [`response`](#callback-response) configuration.

 ### OAuth 2.0